-Summarizing these experimental findings, it is quite evident, that for the application of the LCPB as commanding surfaces for alignement of bulk mesogens, their orientational order should be (a) controllable, and (b) stable.
-Requirement (a) can be satisfied by incorporating the azobenzene groups into its molecular architecture and providing that they can photoisomerize.
+Summarizing these experimental findings, it is quite evident that in order to apply the LCPB as commanding surfaces for the alignement of bulk mesogens, their orientational order should be (a) controllable, and (b) stable.
+Requirement (a) can be satisfied by incorporating the azobenzene groups into its molecular architecture and providing their capability to photoisomerize.
 Requirement (b) needs deeper insight towards both formation and stability of the ordered LC phases, that are inherent for the LCPB of a given molecular architecture at particular grafting density and temperature.
-These issues will be addressed in the current study using mesoscale computer simulations.
-In this respect, it continues a series of our previous works on self-assembly of decorated nanoparticles \cite{Ilnytskyi2010,Ilnytskyi2013,Slyusarchuk2014,Ilnytskyi2016a,Ilnytskyi2016b} and of their adsorption on the LCPB \cite{Slyusarchuk2020}, by using similar type of modelling.
+These issues are addressed in the current study using mesoscale computer simulations.
+In this respect, it continues a series of our previous works on self-assembly of decorated nanoparticles \cite{Ilnytskyi2010,Ilnytskyi2013,Slyusarchuk2014,Ilnytskyi2016a,Ilnytskyi2016b} and of their adsorption on the LCPB \cite{Slyusarchuk2020}, by using a similar type of modelling.

 The outline of a study is as follows: section \ref{II} contains the description of the model, section \ref{III} covers the properties of the model azobenzene-containing LCPB under ultraviolet light, section \ref{IV} addresses such a brush under visible light, conclusions are given in section \ref{V}.